Wondering about major sources of collagen? Fish collagen definitely tops the list.

 How to Use

 You might find hyaluronic acid and vitamin C included in your marine collagen supplement because they aid the absorption of collagen.
-Beware of collagen supplements made in China and other countries with loose manufacturing controls and standards.
+Beware of collagen supplements made in countries with loose manufacturing controls and standards.

 When collagen is hydrolyzed, the protein molecules are broken into smaller molecules.
 Hydrolyzed fish collagen supplements are more easily digested and absorbed by your body.